 Here at Riverside Research we’re building neuromorphic computing testbeds and integrated evaluation capabilities so our customers can use to steer their investments.
 This allows our mission partners to make rapid investment decisions shortening time to deployment.
 We have access to prototypes and special relationships with large and small businesses focused on neuromorphic computing, and software and hardware integration expertise.

 Our human-machine synergy work ensures our algorithms accomplish their function by putting them into contact with the warfighter as early as possible.
-This accomplishes both important human factors (i.e., where should the bounding box be?) as well as giving our algorithms the ability to provide exactly what the warfighter needs and when by understanding their cognitive state (i.e. Is my human teammate task saturated?
+This accomplishes both important human factors (i.e., where should the bounding box be?) as well as gives our algorithms the ability to provide exactly what the warfighter needs and when by understanding their cognitive state (i.e., Is my human teammate task saturated?
 What critical piece of information do they need now?).

 We develop and deploy effective solutions by focusing on bringing the right capacity of the warfighter and the algorithm together at the right time.
 This enables new forms of optimization (such as our Human-Aware Planning and Operations technologies) and truly adaptive teaming (where our algorithms can adjust what they do on the fly based on warfighter situational awareness, workload and cognitive state).